 - Paraffin: The waxes employed in the formation of candles; and used for medical and industrial purposes contain hydrocarbons.

-- Asphalt: Asphalt when heated forms tar; which is a key industrial ingredient and used extensively in making of the roads.
+- Asphalt: Asphalt when heated forms tar; which is a key industrial ingredient and used extensively in the construction of the roads.

 - Pharmaceutics: Hydrocarbons are employed in the manufacturing of drugs.